rohinp/rohinp.github.io/_posts/2022-12-10-FunctionsDay0.md

 ### Introduction:

-What we are expecting from this first blog is getting acquainted with the necessary tooling required to get started writing code with functions.
+What we are expecting from this first blog, is getting acquainted with the necessary tooling required to get started writing code with functions.
 As [Bartosz Milewski](https://bartoszmilewski.com/) correctly pointed out to magic number [7+/-2](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two), basically it talks about human capacity on processing information in sort term.
 Inspired from that the articles also follow a kind of thumb rule, that no more than 5 concepts introduced at a time, and then we will just play around ideas/thoughts/concepts/techniques.

 Let's pick the first handful of things which we want to cover in this blog.
 1. Understanding functions part 1